The Sudbury Catholic District School Board is committed to providing a safe, healthy and inclusive environment for its students and staff.

 - Electronic (commonly known as cyberbullying) – spreading rumours and hurtful comments through the use of cellphones, e-mail, text messaging and social networking sites

 Ontario has designated the week beginning on the third Sunday of November as Bullying Awareness and Prevention Week to help promote safe schools and a positive learning environment.
-During this week, students, staff and parents are encouraged to learn more about bullying and its effects.
+During this week, students, staff and parents are encouraged to learn more about bullying and its effects on student learning and well-being.

 Code of Conduct